I

 5. Limited Authentic Connections: Masking can hinder genuine connections with others, as autistic adults and children may fear that revealing their true selves will lead to rejection.

-Addressing the impact of masking on self-esteem requires a multifaceted approach that includes fostering self-acceptance, challenging internalised ableism, building social support networks, and providing access to therapy and other mental health resources.
-People with autism spectrum conditions need to recognise that their worth is not defined by their ability to mask or conform to societal expectations but rather by their inherent value and unique differences.
+The impact of masking on self-esteem requires a multifaceted approach that includes support with self-acceptance, challenging internalised ableism, building social support networks, and providing access to therapy and other mental health resources.
+Autistic people, neurodivergent people, and people with developmental disorders who have neurological differences need to learn to recognise that their worth is not defined by their ability to mask or conform to societal expectations, but rather by their inherent value and unique differences.

-There are a range of coping mechanisms that can help autistic people navigate challenging social situations and improve their mental health.
+There is a range of coping mechanisms that can help autistic people navigate challenging social situations and improve their mental health.
 Some of them include:

 • Connecting with an autistic community that understands and promotes people’s unique autistic traits

-• Meditation, mindfulness and other relaxation techniques that can help reduce stress
+• Meditation, mindfulness and other relaxation techniques can help reduce stress

 • Establishing clear boundaries